STRIKERnz/Path-of-Exile-launcher/README.md

 This is just a simple launcher that you can open Path and all of the scripts or programs that you run along side it.

 Features:
-- Add all the paths to the scritps you want to launch
+- Add all the paths to the programs/scripts you want to launch
 - Remove paths
 - Save current paths
 - Launch all saved paths